byuflowlab/undergrad-onboarding/497R/assignment_descriptions/theory_exam.md

 For any questions that you missed, you may get back 3/4 of the points by correctly and completely answering the associated question(s) in the [Theory Exploration]() assignment.
+You will not be able to see the test answers until the exploration assignment is completed, but you will be able to see the test questions.

 The structure of the test will be mostly short answer, matching,